When companies want to start doing content marketing, they often make one big mistake:

 Companies want one piece of content to do way too much.

 This expert advice comes from Amanda Milligan, Branded Content Manager at Fractl.
-In this episode, she sits down with Tom to dig into the most important emotion, common mistakes and we have real talk about the actual amount of work needed produce successful content.
+In this episode, she sits down with Tom to dig into the most important emotion, common mistakes and we have real talk about the actual amount of work needed to produce successful content.

 The Biggest Mistake

 Amanda cautions that each piece of content needs a role.
-One content piece cannot speak to your current customers and appeal everyone else and get you links.
+One content piece cannot speak to your current customers and appeal to everyone else and get you links.
 However, many companies will create content that tries to do everything while actually doing none of it well.

 The content idea needs to be communicated in a compelling and easy to understand.
 Content can get too complicated, killing online performance.
 If the viewer can’t figure out what’s going on immediately, they’ll click out.

 Amanda finds the root cause of this mistake is the starting point: